 The productivity of a pond depends on various factors, from water quality to oxygen levels.
 The pond needs to be constantly maintained, cleaned, and cared for in terms of its flora and fauna.

-As is well known, many people face the question: “How can fish be preserved under the ice?”
-Most fish farmers believe that it is necessary to clear the snow so that sunlight can revive pond vegetation, which will then produce oxygen.
-However, just a few cloudy days are enough for the pond plants to die off again.It is also not possible to sufficiently oxygenate pond water using ice holes, as they quickly freeze over.
-An ice hole is only useful to the extent that it allows light to enter the water.The best solution for preserving fish during winter is water aeration (oxygenation).
+As is known, many people ask the question: “How can we keep fish under the ice?”
+Most fish farmers believe it is necessary to clear the snow so that the sun can revive the pond vegetation, which produces oxygen.
+However, just a few cloudy days can cause the pond plants to die again.
+Simply making holes in the pond won’t saturate the water with oxygen either, as they quickly freeze over.
+Holes can only be beneficial to the extent that light reaches the water through them.
+The best solution for keeping fish alive in winter is water aeration (oxygen saturation).

 Pastaba: Note: To effectively save fish, action is needed when the oxygen level drops to no less than 2.5 mg/l.
 After that, it may be too late.
 Additionally, the results will be positive only in small bodies of water of a few ares or hectares.
 In lakes that cover hundreds of hectares, increasing the flow rate may be the only effective measure.